expandedfronts/revisr/revisr/readme.txt

 A must have plugin for WordPress development.

+*Git Logo by Jason Long is licensed under the Creative Commons Attribution 3.0 Unported License.*

 == Installation ==

 Revisr requires that git be installed on the server, and the repository is in the root directory of the WordPress installation.
 Revisr also requires php exec to be enabled on the server (this can be configured in your php.ini).